mdb/mdb.github.io/content/blog/2022-11-29-kubernetes-controllers.md

 teaser: An introduction to the Kubernetes controller pattern.
 ---

-_A colleague recently relayed to me their vision for a microservices architecture involving the automatic injection of sidecar containers to all pods in Kubernetes deployments.
+_A colleague recently relayed to me their vision for a microservices architecture involving the automatic injection of sidecar containers to all deployments' pods within a Kubernetes namespace.
 Naive to Kubernetes' support for custom controllers, the colleague hoped to proof-of-concept the idea via enhanced CI/CD pipeline logic that opaquely extended Kubernetes deployment manifest YAML prior to each application deployment.
-As a alternative, the following offers an overview of the Kubernetes controller pattern, as well as reference implementation._
+As an alternative, the following offers an overview of the Kubernetes controller pattern, as well as reference implementation._

-Note that this introduction to the controller pattern also serves as a natural followup to [What is the Kubernetes Operator Pattern?](/blog/what-is-the-kubernetes-operator-pattern/)
+_This controller pattern intro also serves as a natural followup to [What is the Kubernetes Operator Pattern?](/blog/what-is-the-kubernetes-operator-pattern/)._

 ## What?